-1.3 OFFICIALS
+1.3 Officials

-Horse Council BC sanctioned competitions should use current, certified Provincial Officials when possible.
+Horse Council BC sanctioned events must use current, certified Provincial Officials when possible.

 Officials with expired status or recognized by another organization may be used, with a guest card, provided they meet the requirements for that discipline as set out by the provincial body responsible for said discipline.